Washington Regional Medical Center to expand at Drake Farms site in Fayetteville

 FAYETTEVILLE -- Washington Regional Medical Center on Monday announced plans to expand its campus to serve the region's growing health care needs.

-The hospital bought 15 acres west of its main campus, southwest of Gregg Avenue and Futrall Drive, for $6.63 million.
-The property is part of the proposed Drake Farms mixed-use development on about 175 acres northwest of Gregg Avenue and Drake Street.
+The hospital bought 15 acres west of its main campus for $6.63 million.
+The property is part of the proposed Drake Farms mixed-use development on about 175 acres.

 The center for wellness likely will include components of education, nutrition, exercise and clinical space, hospital spokeswoman Natalie Hardin said.
 Whole health refers to medical care emphasizing the relationship between patient and physician, she said.
 The patient participates in conventional and alternative healing methods.
 The medicine practitioner considers all aspects of a patient's lifestyle to create a treatment plan outlining specific health goals based on the patient's needs, not just a diagnosis.